FeatureBaseDB/www/content/blog/cosmos.md

 That all sounds a little overwhelming, so I want to add some context.
 What does this system look like to a Cosmos DB user?
 The database and the data generator represent existing components, and the function app is trivial; you can copy the source from our [instructions](https://github.com/pilosa/cosmosa#create-a-function-app-to-process-the-cosmosdb-change-feed).
 The Pilosa and PDK servers are the new components that need to be set up separately, at least for now.

 What do we get for this?
 All the raw speed of Pilosa, and all the flexibility of Cosmos DB, woven together into one supercharged system!

-[comparison numbers]
+As an example, the "intersect 3 count" query from our example shows a factor of 10+ speedup with Pilosa.
+Although this number is highly dependent on the document structure, the query structure, and the collection size, it illustrates the advantage of Pilosa for real-time queries.